MCGPPeters/Radix/C#/Design decisions.md

 When a true concurrency error occurs (i.e. a command was issued and conflicts were found that could not be resolved according to domain specific conflict resolution logic) a way to handle the conflicts must be provided.
 Conflict resolution logic relieves us from the need of enforcing in order message delivery, which is impossible to solve technically.
 It will be done on a best effort basis.

-When creating an aggregate, a record with settings can be provided.
-This will contain a method for handling concurrency conflicts as a minimum.
-When handling the command, the settings will be sent along with the command

 # Versioning of events

 The event store is responsible for assigning the version of an event when it is appended to the stream

+# Versioning of event types

+Versioning of event types is the responsibility of the user, however the library encourages / endorses to use a weak schema and use mapping and parsing in stead of deserializing.
+See Greg Young's https://leanpub.com/esversioning/read for details

 # One event stream per aggregate

-Each aggregate will have its own event stream
+Each aggregate will have its own event stream.
+The id of the stream contains the full name of the dotnet type and the address of the aggregate (textually represented by a GUID)

 # Traceability